Local Trade Union Helps Seniors with Basic Repairs

 Lou Salazar, residential business representative for Local No. 525, began the program 12 years ago.
 He stresses that his group takes care of minor repairs only, but that frequently a minor repair, such as fixing a leaky faucet will save a homeowner hundreds of dollars.
 The program is limited to homeowners.
 Renters must go through landlords for repairs.

-Calls for the program go through Salazar, but air conditioning work mostly falls to Carrillo, who, in addition to his work with the union, owns his own air conditioning business and is on the Whitney Town Board.
+Calls for the program go through Salazar, but air conditioning work mostly falls to Carrillo, who, in addition to his work with the union, owns his own antibiotics online pharmacy business and is on the Whitney Town Board.
 Although Carrillo tries to do as much of the work as he can himself, there are six other members of Local No. 525 who volunteer to do it, too.
 Carrillo didn't have to recruit anyone.
 They heard what he was doing and wanted to help.

 "Nine times out of 10 it's just a small electrical problem.
 It's not even related to the refrigerant," Carrillo said.
 "Sometimes a wire might have broken loose and it's a quick fix.
 If it's something beyond a quick repair, we've been able to work with other charities including the Urban League, Help of Southern Nevada and Rebuild Nevada."